 Skip to content

-Quick Answer: The name Ralph Fiennes is pronounced [ˈreɪf ˈfaɪnz].
+Quick Answer: In English, Ralph Fiennes is pronounced /reɪf faɪnz/.

-(Listen to the audio below for the stress and intonation)
+(Listen to the audio above for the stress and intonation)

 Meaning and Context